Any Ol' Barstool: Commercial performance

 "Any Ol' Barstool" debuted at number 93 on the Billboard Hot 100 the week of February 11, 2017.
 Eleven weeks later, it reached number 52 the week of April 29, and stayed on the chart for eighteen weeks.
 The song has sold 166,000 copies in the United States as of May 2017.
 In Canada, the track debuted at number 45 on the Canada Country chart the week of January 14, 2017.
 Twelve weeks later, it peaked on the week of April 8, and stayed on the chart for twenty weeks.
 It also debuted and peaked at number 100 on the Canadian Hot 100 the week of April 22.
 On January 11, 2018, "Any Ol' Barstool" was certified gold by Music Canada in Canada for selling over 40,000 units.

 Music video

 A lyric video for "Any Ol' Barstool" premiered on Aldean's Vevo channel on December 5, 2016.
 The official music video was directed by Shaun Silva and premiered in 2017.
-The video tells the story of a couple fighting with each other and going about their day afterwards: the man works as a bartender mixing "business and pleasure" with both his buddies and his woman's friends while she waits at home for his text messages.
+The video tells the story of a couple fighting with each other and going about their day afterwards: the man works as a bartender mixing "business and pleasure" with both his buddies and his girlfriend's friends while she waits at home for his text messages.
 Intercut are scenes of Aldean performing in an empty bar.